BeeeeenY/MLA_OptionsPricing/README.md

 1. **Data**: The `data` folder contains six CSV files with historical options data, including fields like option types (calls and puts), strike prices, expiration dates, volatility, and open interest.
 These files are used across notebooks for training and evaluation.

 2. **Notebooks**:
-   - **EDA.ipynb**: Performs Exploratory Data Analysis (EDA) to visualize trends and summarize the dataset, including:
+   - **EDA.ipynb**: Performs Exploratory Data Analysis (EDA) to visualise trends and summarise the dataset, including:
      - Data cleaning and preprocessing
      - Analysis of call and put volumes
-     - Visualizations of volatility, open interest, and other key features
+     - Visualisations of volatility, open interest, and other key features

    - **ANN_Model.ipynb**: Implements an Artificial Neural Network (ANN) for prediction, This notebook includes:
-     - Data preprocessing and normalization
+     - Data preprocessing and normalisation
      - Hyperparameter tuning for SVR
      - Model architecture and training
      - Model evaluation metrics